 The base of this carrot cake banana bread is also made with a combination of oat flour and almond flour.
 This adds whole grains, healthy fats, and fiber while keeping it naturally gluten-free.
 You can boost this bread’s nutrition and flavor by adding in raisins, walnuts or even coconut.
 However, I know this can be controversial so I choose to leave them out.
 But by all means, feel free to get creative!

 Lastly, the dairy-free cream cheese frosting!
 While this addition is optional, I highly recommend it.
 It makes for a stunning presentation and makes the bread tastes extra indulgent.
-It’s made with almond-based cream cheese, Greek-style yogurt (I used this brand) and a touch of powdered sugar or maple syrup.
+It’s made with almond-based cream cheese, dairy-free yogurt and a touch of powdered sugar or maple syrup.
 For a refined-free sugar option, you could use powdered monk fruit, maple sugar or coconut sugar.
 That being said, the powdered maple sugar or coconut sugar will make the frosting darker.

 I recommend using a touch of powdered sugar for the best results.
 It’s only three tablespoons of the whole batch.
 Feel feel to use two tablespoons of maple syrup, however, it is slightly thinner and less firm than the powdered sugar option.